 Dr. Simmons is an internal medicine physician at Massachusetts General Hospital.
 Her research interests include patient engagement in care and shared decision making.
 Dr. Simmons is on the staff at the John D. Stoeckle Center for Primary Care Innovation and the MGH Health Decision Sciences Center where she studies the use of decision aids to help patients and clinicians in the shared decision making process.
 Her clinical practice is with the Internal Medicine Associates at Massachusetts General Hospital.
 In addition to her clinical and research interests, Dr. Simmons is a medical student educator and directs the internal medicine clerkship for Harvard Medical School students at Massachusetts General Hospital.

 Ms. Feibelmann is the program manager with the HDSC.
-She helps manage the decision quality instrument (DQI) development and coordinates the various DQI field tests.
-She also helps implement and manage the Breast Cancer Initiative.
+She helps analyze data from the various decision quality instrument (DQI) field tests as well as maintains updates to the DQIs.
+She also manages an orthopedic study sponsored by the Gordon and Betty Moore Foundation as well as helps implement and manage the Breast Cancer Initiative.
 She has a Masters in Public Health from Boston University.

-Ms. Leavitt is a project manager with the HDSC.
-She is involved in the implementation of shared decision making in primary and specialty care at Mass General.
-Lauren holds a Bachelor of Arts degree in Communication from UMass Amherst and a Masters of Arts degree in Health Communication from Emerson College in Boston.
+Ms. Leavitt is a Program Manager at the HDSC.
+She manages the implementation of patient decision aids through various research projects and quality improvement activities within MGH and its affiliated community health centers.
+She also helps to design and present clinician training promoting shared decision-making communication skills.
+Lauren holds a Bachelor of Arts degree in Communication from UMass Amherst and a Masters of Arts degree in Health Communication from Emerson College.

 Ms. Hewitt is a research coordinator with the HDSC.
-She manages the Breast Cancer Initiative, contributes to implementation of decision aids across primary and speciality care, and assists with other decision quality projects.
+She manages the Breast Cancer Initiative, contributes to implementation of decision aids across primary and specialty care, and assists with other decision quality projects.
 Sarah has a Bachelor of Arts in Public Health from Simmons College.
-She is working on completing a Masters in Public Policy with a concentration in healthcare.
+She is working on completing a Masters in Public Policy with a concentration in healthcare at Simmons College.

 Ms. Mangla is a research coordinator with the HDSC.
 She helps manage an orthopedics study sponsored by the Gordon and Betty Moore Foundation which seeks to assess the decision-making process for patients considering surgery for hip and knee osteoarthritis, spinal stenosis, or herniated disc.
 She also assists with other HDSC projects pertaining to decision quality and shared-decision making.
 Mahima has a Bachelor of Arts from New York University and a Masters in Public Health from the Boston University School of Public Health.